-- Don’t use obvious numbers (for example, don’t use numbers that are in your birthday or phone number).
-Use uppercase letters or additional characters (!, #, & etc) in your password, as this makes guessing a password much more difficult.
+- Don’t use obvious numbers (for example, don’t use numbers that are in your birthday or phone number)

-- Create a unique password for each account and service you have, rather than using the same password for each site.
-This way if one of your accounts is compromised, then that password cannot be used to gain access into other accounts you have.
+- Create a unique password for each account and service you have, rather than using the same password for each site, especially if there have been security breaches with those passwords.
+This way if one of your accounts is compromised, then that password cannot be used to gain access into your other accounts.

 We also recommend changing your password periodically, as this is another great way to keep your account secure.
 When you do change your password, we recommend creating a new one, rather than using a password you’ve already used.